pymupdf/PyMuPDF/docs/page.rst

       :type: :ref:`Rect`

-      .. note:: For most PDF documents and for all other types, *page.rect == page.CropBox == page.MediaBox* is true.
+      .. note:: For most PDF documents and for **all other document types**, *page.rect == page.CropBox == page.MediaBox* is true.
 However, for some PDFs the visible page is a true subset of :data:`MediaBox`.
 Also, if the page is rotated, its ``Page.rect`` may not equal ``Page.CropBox``.
 In these cases the above attributes help to correctly locate page elements.

+   .. attribute:: transformationMatrix

+      This matrix translates coordinates from the PDF space to the MuPDF space.
+For example, in PDF ``/Rect [x0 y0 x1 y1]`` the pair (x0, y0) specifies the **bottom-left** point of the rectangle -- in contrast to MuPDF's system, where (x0, y0) specify top-left.
+Multiplying the PDF coordinates with this matrix will deliver the (Py-) MuPDF rectangle version.
+Obviously, the inverse matrix will again yield the PDF rectangle.

+      :type: :ref:`Matrix`

+   .. attribute:: rotationMatrix

+   .. attribute:: derotationMatrix

+      These matrices may be used for dealing with rotated PDF pages.
+When adding / inserting anything to a PDF page with PyMuPDF, the coordinates of the **unrotated** page are always used.
+These matrices help translating between the two states.
+Example: if a page is rotated by 90 degrees -- what would then be the coordinates of the top-left Point(0, 0) of an A4 page?

+         >>> page.setRotation(90)  # rotate an ISO A4 page
+         >>> page.rect
+         Rect(0.0, 0.0, 842.0, 595.0)
+         >>> p = fitz.Point(0, 0)  # where did top-left point land?
+         >>> p * page.rotationMatrix
+         Point(842.0, 0.0)
+         >>>

+      :type: :ref:`Matrix`

    .. attribute:: firstLink